Believe it or not:

 Moreover, you may power up this battery-powered security camera via a solar panel.
 Energy-saving and environmental-friendly.

 #2.
-Starlight night vision: The cover of the night may bring security to burglars since it would be way harder to recognize their facial features even if they are caught on balcony security cameras, especially ones with low resolution.
+Color night vision: The cover of the night may bring security to burglars since it would be way harder to recognize their facial features even if they are caught on balcony security cameras, especially ones with low resolution.

 Check out the video sample of this balcony surveillance camera below.